 In summer 2018, I was at the Los Alamos National Laboratory for their Applied Machine Learning Fellowship.
-I finished a project about interpretation of Gaussian graphical models for unsupervised learning of data gathered by the Mars rover.
+We finished a project about interpretation of Gaussian graphical models for unsupervised learning of data gathered by the Mars rover.
 It is published in the proceedings of a SIAM conference.

 I like to solve challenging optimization problems in different contexts.
 I am comfortable with nonlinear optimization problems, integer programming, and linear programming.
 During my graduate coursework, I took Scientific Computing I and II, Nonlinear Optimization II, Integer Programming, Sparsity and Machine Learning, Machine Learning, High Performance Computing, Computational Geometry, and several other courses.